AdaCore/training_material/courses/rust_essentials/200_error_handling/03-result.rst

 .. note::

-  General rule - use :rust:`?` when current function wants caller to deal with error
+  Use :rust:`?` when current function wants caller to deal with error